Classification of Kingdom Animalia for Class 9

 1. Bilateral Symmetry and Triploblastic: Annelids, including earthworms and leeches, exhibit bilateral symmetry, with their bodies mirroring each other on either side of a central axis.
 They also possess three primary tissue layers, contributing to their complex structure and functions.

 2. Segmentation: One of the most distinctive features of annelids is their segmented body, where the body is divided into repeated units called segments.
-This segmentation allows for flexibility, efficient movement, and specialization of body parts.
+This segmentation allows for flexibility, efficient movement, and specialisation of body parts.

 3. Coelom and Organ Packaging: An important aspect of annelid anatomy is the presence of a true body cavity called a coelom.
-This coelom provides a space where organs are organized and packaged, promoting efficient functioning and specialisation of body systems.
+This coelom provides a space where organs are organised and packaged, promoting efficient functioning and specialisation of body systems.

 4. Organ Differentiation: Annelids exhibit a high degree of organ differentiation within their segmented bodies.
 This allows for specialised functions within various body segments, contributing to their adaptability to different environments.